How To Plan A Community Textile Exhibition Launch | Lessons From A Textile Artist In Amber Valley, Derbyshire

 - amanda haran

-As a contemporary community textile artist in Derbyshire or any other place, when you show work in a local place, it feels different from a gallery.
+As a contemporary community textile artist in Derbyshire or elsewhere, when you show work in a local venue, it feels different from a gallery.

 You're not only hanging textiles on a wall; you're inviting neighbours, friends, and supporters to step inside your world.

-Here, in Amber Valley (the place I call home ), I've just launched Beneath Our Feet, created as part of the Visual Artists Association (VAA) OpenSpaces 2025 global art trail.
-It grew from months of flax growing, story collecting, and stitching, and ended with a busy launch full of warmth and connection.
+Here, in Amber Valley (the place I call home), I've just launched Beneath Our Feet, created as part of the Visual Artists Association (VAA) OpenSpaces 2025 global art trail.
+It grew from months of flax growing, story collecting, and stitching, culminating in a busy opening Sunday afternoon mingling event, full of warmth and connection.

 I am writing this for anyone preparing a community art exhibition launch.
-It's part story, part guide, and all true.
+It's part story, part guide, part reflection, part cunning future adventure builder, and all true.

 Amber Valley has a deep and rich industrial heritage, but very few art events.
 I wanted people here to feel proud of our place again.
 The show wasn't in a big white gallery; it was in a pottery workshop where people already meet for cups of tea.